-1.5 Cybersecurity and Data Protection Best Practices and Key Methodologies
+1.6 Cybersecurity and Data Protection Best Practices and Key Methodology

-The methodologies listed below may be more prescriptive and assist an auditor in completing audits in a repeatable manner.
+The methodology listed below may be more prescriptive and assist an auditor in completing audits in a repeatable manner.
 These may include steps to be taken in an audit, explain why the steps are important, and how an auditor should complete each step.